Transference of measures via disintegration: Introduction

 In this case the representation by vector-valued measures trivially reduces to a known theorem saying that each functional on $C(K,E)$ is represented by a unique vector measure (see Section~\ref{ssec:dualC(K,E)}).
 However, the structure of representing positive measures on $K\times B_{E^*}$ is nontrivial.
 In accordance with Section~\ref{s:ordering} below let us denote, for a given $\mu\in M(K,E^*)$, by $N(\mu)$ the set of all positive measures on $K\times B_{E^*}$ with norm $\norm{\mu}$ and representing the same functional as $\mu$.
 The main tool we use to investigate the structure of $N(\mu)$ is the technique of disintegration of measures on product spaces (see Section~\ref{ssec:disint}).
 With the help of this technique, we obtain (among others) the following results:

 For a vector measure $\mu\in M(K,E^*)$, there is a weak$^*$ Radon-Nikod\'ym derivative $h$ of $\mu$ with respect to $\abs{\mu}$ (see Proposition~\ref{P:hustotaT*nu} and the rest of Section~\ref{s:tovector}).
-This enables us to give an alternative proof of \cite[Proposition 3.3]{batty-vector} (which yields a canonical selection mapping $K$ of the assignment $\mu\mapsto N(\mu)$) and to provide a formula for the mentioned operator $K$ (see Corollary~\ref{c:battytrans}).
+This enables us to give an alternative proof of \cite[Proposition 3.3]{batty-vector} (which yields a canonical selection mapping of the assignment $\mu\mapsto N(\mu)$ denoted by $K$ in \cite{batty-vector} and by $W$ in the present paper) and to provide a formula for the operator $W$ (see Corollary~\ref{c:battytrans}).
 We point out that such a formula is given in \cite[Proposition 2.2]{batty-vector} but only under the very strong assumption of the existence of the Bocher-Radon-Nikod\'ym derivative of $\mu$ with respect to $\abs{\mu}$, while our approach provides the formula in full generality.

 A further application is Theorem~\ref{t:battymain} which shows that $N(\mu)$ is a singleton for each $\mu$ (i.e., the scalar representing measures are unique) if and only if $E^*$ is strictly convex.
 This is the optimal version of a result from \cite[p.
 540]{batty-vector}, where the uniqueness is proved under much stronger assumptions (in particular, $E$ is required to be separable and reflexive there).